Radianthus magnifica: Distribution and habitat

-This anemone likes hard substrates well exposed to light and current from the surface to 20 m deep.
-It has been observed down to 40 m deep.
+This anemone likes hard substrates, being well exposed to light, and currents from the surface to 20m deep, though it has been observed down to 40m deep.

 Biology

 The magnificent sea anemone has two feeding methods.
 The first one is through the photosynthesis of its symbiotic zooxanthellae, living in its tissues.
 The second method is through using its tentacles to stun, immobilize, and consume prey (small invertebrates, fry, or juvenile fish).

 The reproduction of the anemone can be sexual by simultaneous transmission of male and female gametes in the water or asexual by scissiparity, which means that the anemone divides itself into two individuals, separating from the foot or the mouth.
 The magnificent sea anemone is found as solitary specimens throughout its range with aggregations only being found in the rim areas of its distribution.
 Genetic analyses does not suggest a difference between solitary specimens in the central distribution and clustering specimens at the rim.
 Asexual reproduction is found only in the rim areas and is probably the origin of the large aggregations.

 The relationship between anemonefish and their host sea anemones is highly nested in structure.
 With 12 species of hosted anemonefish, the magnificent sea anemone is highly generalist.
 The anemonefish it hosts are also mostly generalist, the exceptions being Amphiprion pacificus, only hosted by H. magnifica, and A. akallopisos, which is also hosted by Stichodactyla mertensii.
 The species of anemonefish hosted by the magnificent sea anemone are: